Exact quasi-periodic solutions to the sine(sinh)-Gordon equations: The method for computation and analysis: Integrable systems on coadjoint orbits of a loop group

 \subsection{Integrals of motion}

 Let

 where

 Evidently, $H(z)$ is invariant under the action of $\widetilde{G}_{+}$.
-Therefore, every $h_n$ is an integral of motion, and $h_{2N-1} = \rmb^2$ is an absolute constant.
-With respect to the symplectic structure \eqref{SinGPoiBra}, $h_{N-1}$, \ldots, $h_{2N-2}$ give rise to non-trivial hamiltonian flows, we call them \emph{hamiltonians}.
+Every $h_n$ is an integral of motion, and $h_{2N-1} \,{=}\, \sfb^2$ is an absolute constant.
+With respect to the symplectic structure \eqref{SinGPoiBra}, $h_{N-1}$, \ldots, $h_{2N-2}$ give rise to non-trivial Hamiltonian flows; we refer to these as \emph{Hamiltonians}.